-“My best friend kept me motivated and game me all the encouragement I needed to keep going, and the instructors taught me how to exercise and have fun.
+“My best friend kept me motivated and gave me all the encouragement I needed to keep going, and the instructors taught me how to exercise and have fun.

 “The one thing I have learned from my journey is that life is too short, live for today and make sure you have fun along the way.

-“I now intend of making lots of memories with my family”.
+“I now intend to make lots of memories with my family”.

 Sharon now weighs 12.2 stone, having lost 67 and a half inches from her figure in just 2 ½ years!

 She has also introduced her 15-year-old daughter to the gym, and wants her to understand that ‘exercise and being healthy is fun and not a chore’.

 Donna Hubbard, Founder of Gymophobics, said: “Sharon’s story is incredibly inspirational, and I am sure that her parents would be proud of her.

 “To lose that much weight, and keep it off, is a fantastic achievement.”